Fraud Prevention

 Enable Multifactor Authentication

-To add an additional layer of security, enable multifactor authentication on all of your online accounts.
+To add an additional layer of security, enable multifactor authentication on all of your online accounts and never share your code with anyone.

 Before logging into you account, double check that the URL is the correct one.
 Scammers will create fake sites to try and steal your info.
 If the account is one you use often, bookmark the link and always use the bookmark to access the site.